bioinfomaticsCSU/ARC/README.md

 	/home/.../ARC-master/lib/shortjump_2.fastq (The right mate reads of the second library) /home/.../ARC-master/lib/longjump_1.fastq (The left mate reads of the third library) /home/.../ARC-master/lib/longjump_2.fastq (The right mate reads of the third library)

+#### Load the reference sequence file into ARC-master.

+    To provide unbiased benchmarks, we use evaluation tool Quast (Gurevich et al., 2013) for correction analysis.
+The process of evaluation requires the reference sequence, so we need to load the reference sequence file into "Reference" folder under the ARC-master directory(/home/.../ARC-master/Reference/).

+	For example:

+	/home/.../ARC-master/Reference/reference.fa (reference.fa is the reference sequence file)

 #### Edit the configuration: